marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/introduction/introduction.md

 ### Prerequisites

 - An Oracle Cloud Account.
 Please view this workshop's LiveLabs landing page to see which environments are supported
+- Some knowledge in statistics and Python programming is helpful

 > **Note:** If you have a Free Trial account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)**